 Eugene Carl Haberman is a fixture at local public meetings.
 He regularly attends the MatSu Borough Assemby meetings, including the 4 p.m.
-“Special Meetings,” the MSB School Board meetings, the Palmer, Wasilla and Houston City Council meetings, the Port Commission meetings, the MSB Wastewater and Septage Advisory Board meetings, the MSB Aviation Advisory Board, the MEA board meetings, The State of Alaska’s Matanuska Valley Fish & Game Advisory Committee Meetings, and the State’s Agricultural Advisory Board, and a sprinkling of other smaller meetings such as various Community Council meetings throughout the Valley.
+“Special Meetings,” the MSB School Board meetings, the MSB Planning Commission, the MSB Port Commission meetings, the MSB Wastewater and Septage Advisory Board meetings, the MSB Aviation Advisory Board, the Palmer, Wasilla and Houston City Council meetings, the MEA board meetings, the State of Alaska’s Matanuska Valley Fish & Game Advisory Committee Meetings, the State’s Agricultural Advisory Board, and a sprinkling of other smaller meetings such as various Community Council meetings.

 Here are examples of Mr. Haberman in action: